CUSTOMER CART

 Back to Top

-Will not lift - Cordless Cellular Shades?
+Will not lift - Cordless Cellular Shades

 Gently pull down on the bottom rail to reactivate the spring.
 Tip: Anytime you leave your blinds in the closed position for an extended period of time, the spring will need to be reset in order to function properly.